Subaru-PFS/pfs_helpdesk_tutorial/docs/01_01_install_prepare.md

 **(Skippable for the latest LSST v28) Step 3**: Install OpenBLAS

-OpenBLAS is needed for pfs_pipe2d; however it cannot be found in the default repositories of CentOS7.
+OpenBLAS is needed for pfs_pipe2d; however it cannot be found in the default repositories of `CentOS 7`.
 (From [this page](https://gist.github.com/bmmalone/1b5f9ff72754c7d4b313c0b044c42684))
 ```
 $ cd $WORKDIR/(username)/bin